Quiz (TV series)

+Quiz premiered on ITV on 13 April 2020.
 The series received positive reviews from critics.
 Released during the height of the COVID-19 pandemic lockdowns worldwide, Quiz received a large audience — similar to the Netflix documentary Tiger King — with the first episode being seen live by an average audience of 5.3 million in the UK.
-While the show was still airing, Charles Ingram's Wikipedia article was one of the most viewed on the site.
+While the show was still airing, Ingram's Wikipedia article was one of the most viewed on the site.

-Summary

-In 2001, at the height of the public obsession with Who Wants to Be a Millionaire?, a British army major named Charles Ingram and his wife, Diana, apparently swindled the British game show.
-The morning after Ingram bumbled his way to a million pounds, broadcaster ITV and production company Celador realized something had been amiss: a series of coughs by the Ingrams' alleged accomplice, Tecwen Whittock, may have led Ingram to the answers.
-It was a massive scandal, resulting in a court case that found all three guilty.